Before getting started, you will want to make sure you have access to the following software:

 the number of processors for subsequent calcualtions; I always run

-with the same number of processors for steps 1-3, which all use pw.x
+with the same number of processors for steps 1-3, which all use pw.x.

 However, step 4 (generating the bands files and plotting the bands)

 can be done in serial.
-This is because part 4 uses bands.x
+This is because part 4 uses bands.x and

-plotband.x
+plotband.x (not pw.x).

 Input files for step 1: MoS2-2H.relax.pw.in